Manuscript appraisal and copy editing are two essential steps in your novel’s journey to publication.

 - For a work in progress it can pin-point opportunities for development, give you reassurance you are on the right track, or help you get back on track if you’ve wandered off course.

 If you’ve not had your manuscript read by someone who is able to give constructive feedback, such as a fellow writer or a beta reader, I highly recommend you start your editing journey with an appraisal.
-It’s important to look at the big picture before you deep dive into detail.
-It will result in a better book and can save you money in the long run.

 How much does it cost?